preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 How it's done
 -----------------
-The layout in this implementation example is a tab section with six tabs:
+The basic layout in this implementation example is a tab section with six tabs:

 .. image:: dashboard-example-tab-section-new-frame.png